emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter2/lesson4.md

 ## Making It Less Ugly

 Our DApp Skeleton is really starting to come together!!
 The only problem is that it is kind of ugly!
-Lets start making it look nice by changing the colors and refactoring the `ContentView`
+Let's start making it look nice by changing the colors and refactoring the `ContentView`

 ### Creating Custom Colors

 Xcode makes it super simple for us to create custom colors that can be applied to views:

-1. Open our `Assets` file in Xcode, then right click in the blank space below the `emerald_logo` file.
+1. Open our `Assets` file in Xcode, then right-click in the blank space below the `emerald_logo` file.
 2. Select `New Color Set`, and name the color `defaultBackgroundColor`.
 3. If necessary, press the button in the upper right corner of Xcode to show the attribute settings.
-4. Click the `Apperances` dropdown and select `None`.
+4. Click the `Appearances` dropdown and select `None`.
 5. You may need to click on the white `Universal` image, then update the `Hex` value under Color to `#011E30`

 <img src="https://i.imgur.com/CYPh7XV.gif" />